iterative/dvc.org/content/docs/start/model-management/model-registry.md

 </details>

-Now we just need to run the python script which includes this code to cache and register the model.
+Now we just need to run the Python script which includes this code to cache and register the model.
 If you are [following](/docs/start/model-management/model-registry#follow-along-instructions) our example repository then the training script is included in a DVC pipeline